maxeyz/portfolio/README.md

   - **Link**
   - https://youtu.be/YKkjFaRAAGY
   - **About**
-  - "Bobby" is the result of 6 weeks of work from third-years students at Luleå Univerity of Technology.
+  - "Bobby" is the result of 6 weeks of work from third-year from game programming and art students at Luleå Univerity of Technology.
 Bobby is a vertical slice of a stop-motion mystery game created in UE5 and is set in a small town, evocative of early 1900s London.
 The narrative centers on a bedridden girl whose sister has been missing for several weeks.
 Desperate to find her sister but unable to leave her bed, the girl imagines her favorite toy, Bobby the toy police officer, embarking on the search in her stead.
 Although Bobby isn't truly alive, he embodies the girl’s fervent hope that someone will find her sister.

   - In the game, players control Bobby as he explores the town, gathering clues about the sister's disappearance.
 During his investigation, Bobby uncovers evidence of some kind of creature.
 Thinking that this creature might have something to do with the sister's disappearance, he follows the trail of clues in hope that he might uncover the truth.
   - **My Role**